Writing a basic script

 function:

-As pictured below, this generates the output as a CSV file in the etl-output
+This generates the output as a CSV file in the etl-output

 directory: